cimt-unia/neuro_ai/EEG/ICA_Label_Tutorial/README.md

 <br>

+#### Simple Analogy

-#### 1. The One Question Kurtosis Answers: **"Are there any unusually big numbers in this list?"**
+1. The One Question Kurtosis Answers: **"Are there any unusually big numbers in this list?"**

-#### 2. How to Answer That Question: Take each number.
+2. How to Answer That Question: Take each number.
 Multiply it by itself 4 times.
 Average the results.
 Subtract 3.

-#### 3. Why Multiply 4 Times?
+3. Why Multiply 4 Times?
 Because multiplying by itself 4 times makes big numbers HUGE and small numbers TINY.

 ```
 Small number 0.5:    0.5⁴ = 0.06    (nearly disappears)